EMPRESS. XV. A New Determination of the Primordial Helium Abundance Suggesting a Moderately Low $Y_\mathrm{P}$ Value: Result

 \subsection{Comparison with the Previous Measurements}

-We compare these results with the previous studies in Figure \ref{fig:Yp_comparison}.
-The $\Yp$ measurements of our study are comparable with the previous measurement of \cite{Matsumoto+2022}, although our fiducial result is $\sim1\sigma$ higher probably due to the different choice of the priors.
+We compare these results with the previous studies in Table \ref{tab:Yp_comparison} and Figure \ref{fig:Yp_comparison}.
+The $\Yp$ measurements of our study are comparable with the previous measurement of \cite{Matsumoto+2022}.
 Interestingly, our results are also consistent with the recent CMB constraints with ACT, which shows slightly low $\Yp$ values \citep{Calabrese+2025}.
-However, our three measurements are all lower than the other measurements at the $\sim1\sigma$ level.
-The main difference between our result from these studies is the increased number of EMPGs, which were limited in previous works (three EMPGs in \citealt{Hsyu+2020}).
-Although the uncertainties are comparable to the previous studies probably because of the large number of MPGs that is originally included, the increase in the extremely metal-poor regime leads to the slightly lower $\Yp$ values.
+However, our measurements are lower than the standard BBN (SBBN) prediction \citep{Yeh+2023} at more than 1$\sigma$ level, and also lower than the other observational constraints at the $\sim1\sigma$ level, except for the most conservative one (``EMPGs only; flat" in Figure \ref{fig:Yp_comparison}).
+The main difference between our result and most previous studies is the increased number of EMPGs (e.g., only three EMPGs in \citealt{Hsyu+2020}).
+Although the overall uncertainties are comparable to those in previous studies--likely reflecting the large number of MPGs included--the expanded sampling in the extremely metal-poor regime may contribute to slightly lower inferred $\Yp$ values.
+An exception is the recent work by \cite{Aver+2026}, who analyzed 19 EMPGs and 22 MPGs.
+A key difference between our result and theirs lies in the slope of the linear regression. \cite{Aver+2026} derived a slope of $\mathrm{d}y/\mathrm{d(O/H)}=\err{0.00014}{0.00012}{0.00012}$, which is approximately five times smaller than our fiducial value ($\mathrm{d}y/\mathrm{d(O/H)}=\err{0.00068}{0.00016}{0.00016}$; Equation~\eqref{eq:yp_result_fiducial}), probably because of the smaller number of MPGs in \cite{Aver+2026}.
+This difference likely contributes to the offset in the inferred $\Yp$ values.
+Nevertheless, their zero-slope fit restricted to EMPGs agrees with our corresponding measurement (Equation \eqref{eq:yp_result4}; the lowest data point in Figure \ref{fig:Yp_comparison}) within the uncertainties.
+These comparisons demonstrate that the adopted slope has a significant impact on the derived $\Yp$ value.